-While the research degree is based exclusively on the research work and associated thesis, and most of the students’ learning is gained through undertaking such work, research graduates are also expected to have gathered a range of skills which may require some formal or specific training to develop.
+The DCU research degree is based exclusively on research work and associated thesis and most of the students’ learning is gained through undertaking such work.
+Research graduates are also expected to have gathered a range of skills which may require some formal or specific training to develop.